operate-first/curator/README.md

 To generate a report manually, run the `generate_report()` PostgreSQL function on the database.
 The function takes a single argument specifying the time period over which to aggregate the collected data, which can be either *day*, *week*, or *month*.
 For instance, to generate a report for the current week, run `generate_report('week')`.

 ### Installation and Configuration
 1. To install Curator, run `install.sh`.
-This will first prompt you to opt-in or opt-out S3, and then prompt you to enter the configuration variables needed.
+This will first prompt you to opt-in or opt-out of S3 back-up option and then prompt you to enter the configuration variables needed to run the project.

       a.
-At any time you can change the configuration by edit `Documentation/config/config.env` and `Documentation/credentials/credentials.env`
+At any time you can change the configuration by editing `Documentation/config/config.env` and `Documentation/credentials/credentials.env`

    Optionally, you may set: